|

 male and female, of no or either gender,

-young and old or of any other age,
+young and old or of any age in between,

 from the East and from the West,